JuliaParallel/DistributedArrays.jl/README.md

 Distributed Arrays for Julia

 ***NOTE***
-Distributed Arrays will only work on Julia v0.4.0 or later.
+This package will only work on Julia v0.7 or later.

-`DArray`s have been removed from Julia Base library in v0.4 so it is now necessary to import the `DistributedArrays` package on all spawned processes.

 ```julia
 using DistributedArrays